-Thousands of young people have launched their careers with Baltic, read their case studies here!
+Lots of young people have launched their careers with Baltic, read some of their case studies here!
 Our customers, and ensuring we deliver the best possible service is at the very heart of our business.
 If you have any queries, please give us a call and we will be more than happy to help.
 Doing an apprenticeship through Baltic Training also entitles your child to some advantages that they won’t get through other training providers – see our rewards and perks page for details.

 To see more information our various digital apprenticeship programs, see our list of our current vacancies.